 The Company entered into a Finance lease in December of 2021 for the purchase of new manufacturing equipment.
-The obligation for the Finance lease totaled \$0 and \$263,000 as of June 30, 2022 and December 31, 2021, respectively.
+The obligation for the Finance lease totaled \$0 and \$263,000 as of September 30, 2022 and December 31, 2021, respectively.
 The lease had an imputed interest rate of 4.2% per annum and was payable monthly with the final payment due on December 17, 2026.
-In connection with the Fourth Amendment, this Finance Lease was paid in full.
+In connection with the Fourth Amendment to the Webster Facility, this Finance Lease was paid in full.